kimjust6/Wordle-Clone-Pink/README.md

 # WordleClone

-This project was coded purely in angular.
+This project was coded in angular.

 ## Description